 - Cognitive issues

-As you can see, the list of health problems—many very serious—associated with excessive alcohol consumption is daunting.
+As you can see, the list of health problems and medical conditions—many very serious—associated with excessive alcohol consumption is daunting.
 However, the good news is that once drinking either stops or is significantly cut down, the body often begins to heal.
 And miracles can happen.

 When it comes to binge drinking and high-intensity drinking there is some reason for concern.
 Participating in binge drinking doesn’t mean that the individual is destined to develop an AUD, however, it can be a warning sign.
 It’s important to take a comprehensive look at drinking habits and patterns not just if a person engages in binge drinking or not.

-If you or a loved one is stuck in a pattern of binge drinking, high-intensity drinking, or concerned about your alcohol consumption Futures can help.
+If you or a loved one is stuck in a pattern of binge drinking or high-intensity drinking, or if you are concerned about your consumption of alcohol, Futures can help.
 The first, and often most difficult, step is reaching out for help.
 Inpatient treatment for AUD is usually the best option when possible.

 At Futures, our compassionate, experienced staff understand (some firsthand) how difficult asking for help can be.
 Many who struggle with alcohol issues want to be able to fix it themselves.
 Oftentimes those with an AUD or substance use disorder (SUD) try to rely on their own willpower or resources to either stop or cut down drinking.
 However, for most who have crossed over into an AUD, this simply doesn’t work.